jeffreyguo/SS-Behat-quicksetup/README.md

 This will start a Firefox browser by default.
 Other browsers and profiles can be configured in `behat.yml`.

+For example, if you want to start a Chrome Browser you can following the instructions provided [here](docs/chrome-behat.md).

 ## Tutorial

 See [docs/tutorial.md](docs/tutorial.md)